 To correct these banging problems:

-2. For problem two, a shim is usually placed under the two radiator feet fartherest away from the steam valve, tipping the radiator slightly toward the steam valve (about 5 degrees) to allow the condensed steam to drain back toward the boiler.
+- For problem two, a shim is usually placed under the two radiator feet farthest away from the steam valve, tipping the radiator slightly toward the steam valve (about 5 degrees) to allow the condensed steam to drain back toward the boiler.

-3. For problem three, professionl help will be required as the steam valve will have to be replaced.
+- For problem three, professional help will be required as the steam valve will have to be replaced.

-Obviously, this is not going to help you in your apartment buildind, so we dug further... over at Terry Love's Message Board we found out this useful DIY tip for correcting your own radiator.
+Obviously, this is not going to help you in your apartment building, so we dug further.
+Over at Terry Love's Message Board we found out this useful DIY tip for correcting your own radiator.
 This is as far as we got:

 Just before the steam enters the radiator, it passes a shut off valve, and an expansion relief valve.
 Turn off the valve to that banging radiator, remove the expansion valve, and soak it overnight in vinegar.
 Rinse and replace it, and turn on the steam.
 Does it still bang, but not as bad?
 If so you have a hard water calcium deposit built up in the radiator, and it captures air in pockets that are irregularly being displaced by hot steam.
 You could try to clean the radiator with vinegar (or hard water calcium deposit remover [or muriatic acid]) but a wiser bet is to look for a replacement radiator.

-Obviously no one has written about how to solve this problem if it's just a pipe running through your bedroom and the culprits are four floors below.
+Unfortunately, no one has yet written about how to solve this problem if it's just a pipe running through your bedroom and the culprits are four floors below.